zanodor/TUD-A-STAR/src/site/notes/Z/Zodiákus első jegye.md

 Bal szélen a Bak, jobb szélen záróként a Nyilas szerepel.
 (Ezen alábbi (epitesz5.html) oldalon található írásban szerepelt a már idetett jobb minőségű kép.)

 Más.
 Hogy a világ kezdetekor a Nap a Kos első fokán állt volna, kétséges, hiszen minden kort így hívhattak, zodiákus-kezdőként.
-RHA írja Taurus-nál:
+Richard H. Allen írja Taurus-nál:
 > Still this constellation is said to have begun the zodiacal series on the walls of a sepulchral chamber in the Ramesseum; and, whatever may have been its title, its stars certainly were made much of throughout all Egyptian history and religion, not only from its then containing the vernal equinox, but from the belief that the human race was created when the sun was here.
 > —
 > Mégis azt mondják, hogy ez a csillagkép kezdte az állatövi sorozatot a Ramesseum egyik sírkamrájának falán; és bármi is volt a címe, csillagai minden bizonnyal az egész egyiptomi történelem és vallás során nagy jelentőséggel bírtak, nemcsak azért, mert akkoriban a tavaszi napéjegyenlőséget tartalmazta, hanem azért is, mert hitték, hogy az emberi faj akkor jött létre, amikor a Nap itt volt.